-Currently for consumers, there is a bewildering array of Australian Government-approved Dermal Fillers on the market.
+Currently for consumers, there is a bewildering array of Dermal Fillers on the market.
 However, in our opinion, some are better and safer than others.
-Accordingly, it is important you choose one that has a ‘track-record’ of being safe and long-lasting.
+Accordingly, it is important you choose one that has a ‘proven track-record’ of being safer and long-lasting.

-One major concern in this highly competitive market is that some unscrupulous practitioners, in their quest for higher profit margins, are injecting patients with cheap, illegally imported counterfeit Dermal Fillers.
+One major concern in this highly competitive industry is that some unscrupulous injectors are injecting patients with cheap, illegally imported, counterfeit Dermal Fillers.

-Some of these ‘counterfeit injectables’ have been found to contain impurities capable of causing serious reactions, infections and other complications.
+Some of these ‘counterfeit injectables’ have been found to contain impurities capable of causing very serious complications.

-The difficulty for patients is that the packaging may look so similar to the genuine article that on casual inspection it’s impossible to pick it’s ‘fake’!
+The difficulty for patients is that the packaging may look like the genuine article and be very difficult to pick as a ‘fake’!

 Accordingly, for your safety, always:

 Unfortunately, and despite the fact that these fillers are already well known to the public, current Australian Government regulations prevent us from mentioning them by name.
 We can, however, forward you printed information on them, including their names, if you contact us and personally request it.

 To simplify the understanding of all the Dermal Fillers currently available in Australia, one can divide them into two broad categories according to how long the correction should last:

 1. NON-PERMANENT with durations in the order of 3 months to 3 years depending on the brand of Filler and its formulation: